 Procedures of the Meeting

 The Mayor is the Chairperson at the meeting.
-The procedure of Council Meetings is laid down by a local law and an agenda, which lists the order of business for the meetings taken.
+The procedure of Council Meetings is laid down in the Governance Rules and the agenda, which lists the order of business for the respective meetings.

-Officer's reports cover issues in the officer's area of responsibility and make recommendations that require a Council decision or policy direction.
-The Council may resolve to adopt, change or reject the officer's recommendation, or just note the report, which means no action will be taken.
+Officers' reports cover issues in the officer's area of responsibility and make recommendations that require a Council decision or policy direction.
+The Council may resolve to adopt, change or reject an officer's recommendation, or just note the report, which means no action will be taken.

 Motions and Amendments